yuchen-x/MacDec-via-Cen/README.md

   ```
 ## Dec-HDDRQN with Mac-CERTs and Cen-DDRQN with Mac-JERTs

+These two frameworks are respectively the pure decentralized learning and the pure centralized learning manners in macro-action-based domains, proposed in our [CoRL2019 paper] (https://drive.google.com/file/d/1R5bh7Hqs_Dhzz7FMmPP8TmMmk_IppcWL/view)

 ## Demo Videos
 Please check our [YouTube channel](https://www.youtube.com/channel/UCQxF16jC0cO8uIWrsbGOmGg/) for the entire real robots videos.